Dissertation Conceptual Framework

 The research claims that blue light from LED slows down the generation of melatonin (a hormone that controls sleep and wakes upcycle.
 People suffering from insomnia disease sleep for a few hours.
 The main cause of insomnia is spending long hours working on laptops at night.

 In the above-given example number of hours spent during the night using a laptop is an independent variable and the number of hours slept at night is the dependent variable.
 You can utilize Correlational analysis for analyzing the way independent variables such as spending number of hours on laptops influence the dependent variable which is sleeping pattern.
 It is the correlational analysis that will help you in demonstrating whether the relationship between the dependent and independent variable is Important or not.

 Expansion of conceptual framework in the dissertation

 A conceptual framework is not always restricted to just independent and dependent variables.
 You can also incorporate other types of variables in your study.
 The other types of variables that you can include in your study are Moderator, Mediator, and Control variables.
-By including the additional variables in your study you can demonstrate new aspects of cause and effect relationship.
+By including the additional variables in your study you can demonstrate new aspects of cause and effect relationships.

 From the above study, it has been concluded that a conceptual framework can help determine the relationship between cause and effect.
 Another fact that has been found from the above is that the conceptual framework provides a way to present research questions.